Grades 6-8 Curriculum

 Health/Family & Consumer Science (FCS)

-We challenge students through hands-on discovery, projects, exploration, group activities, problem solving techniques and differentiated activities.
+We challenge students through hands-on discovery, projects, exploration, group activities, problem-solving techniques and differentiated activities.
 Technology is integrated throughout the Math curriculum to move students into twenty-first century learning.
-The series math textbook by McDougal Littell, incorporates hands-on lessons, on-line homework help and interactive technology lessons.
+The math textbook series by McGraw-Hill, incorporates hands-on lessons, on-line homework help and interactive technology lessons.
 Instruction is geared toward multiple learning styles and areas of relevance to middle school students who want to expand what is being taught in the classroom.
-Math courses offered include Math Course 2, Math Course 3 (Pre-Algebra), Algebra 1.1 (Linear Algebra) and Algebra 1.2 (Quadratic Algebra).
+Math courses offered include Math 6, Pre-Algebra, Algebra 1 (Linear Algebra) and Intermediate Algebra (Quadratic Algebra).

 Music Education teaches skills and promotes values that lead to personal development, such as self-discipline, dedication, teamwork, self-confidence and practice.
 Students have the option to take advantage of curricular classes in band, classroom music, choir and orchestra.
 The performing groups of band, choir and orchestra give evening concerts during the school year and various daytime performances.
 They may also participate in festivals, honors groups and master classes.
 There are also co-curricular music groups that meet before or after school.
 These groups include Chamber Choir, Chamber Orchestra and Jazz Band.
 We welcome and encourage all students to sign up!